xoidlabs/xoid/README.md

 **xoid** is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
 It's the result of careful analyses of different state management tools and paradigms.
-It was designed to be simple and scalable.
+It was designed to be simple and scalable.The API reflects the following philosophy:

-The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in the single API.
+**xoid** can handle global state, local component state, finite state machines, and observable streams in the single API.
-It has a basic support for observable streams.
+Its versatility comes from its good foundations.
+It believes in the following philosophy:

+> Starting with good primitives is a profound way to build an API.
+> You don't have to invent patterns in such an API, you discover them.

 It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) that's able to run across multiple frameworks.
-With xoid, you can move business logic out of components in a **truly** framework-agnostic manner.
+With **xoid**, you can move business logic out of components in a **truly** framework-agnostic manner.

 While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).